Large-scale power loss in ground-based CMB mapmaking: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Jon Sievers for first making us aware that subpixel errors weren't just limited to X'es around point sources and other small-scale effects, and Ed Wollack and Lorenzo Piazzo for useful comments.
+Yunyang Li pointed out an error in the original version of the 1D gain toy example (now fixed).
 This work was supported by a grant from the Simons Foundation (CCA 918271, PBL).